 From 1st October 2018, patients are able to book routine evening and weekend appointments with GPs, Nurses and Health Care Assistants.
 This is a new service provided by the West Cambs GP Federation available to all patients in the area 7 days a week at four different sites, Acorn Surgery, Buckden Surgery, Cornerstone Surgery in March and Cromwell Place Surgery in St Ives.
 You can make an appointment at any of these 4 sites, and not just the one you are registered at or is nearest to home.
 To book an appointment, contact us on 01480 483100 and we will book this for you at your preferred site.
 The clinicians who will be working these evening and weekend sessions will have access to your medical record and will feedback the consultation to your own GP Practice.

 At the Acorn Surgery we run Primary Care services in General Practice.
 We work within multidisciplinary teams (MDTs) supporting the holistic care of any patient.
-This includes Advanced Nurse Practitioners, Clinical Pharmacists, Nurses, Midwives, Health visitors, Assistant Practitioners, Healthcare Assistants, Community Opticians and Physiotherapists (via physio direct).
+This includes Advanced Nurse Practitioners, Nurses, Midwives, Health visitors, Assistant Practitioners, Healthcare Assistants, Community Opticians and Physiotherapists (via physio direct).

 More than 40% of a Doctor's consulting can now be done over the telephone, rather than in face to face encounters, with the shift to using different media is likely to expand in the future.
 This is what has led to our current appointment system.